glpaparelli/formally-quantum/notes/concepts/quantum-mechanics/Quantum Operations on Density Matrices.md

 We can write $\mathbf{u}\mathbf{u}^\top = \langle \mathbf{u},\cdot\rangle \mathbf{u}$ because $\mathbf{u}\mathbf{u}^\top$ is a **rank-$1$ projection operator** that projects onto the one-dimensional subspace spanned by the vector $\mathbf{u}$.
 **Reminder:** *kets* $|.\rangle$ are column matrices, *bras* $\langle .|$ are row matrices.
 **A rank-$1$ projector can be seen as a matrix that takes a vector and return a vector multiplied by a scalar.**
-This matrix can be seen as a *ket-bra* vector product  $|u\rangle\langle u|$, where the bra vector $\langle u|$ has the function of going in the inner product with the vector that you pass to the matrix, giving a complex scalar.
+A rank-1 projector is an idempotent Hermitian operator (it can be applied $n$ times and gives the same result) This matrix can be seen as a *ket-bra* vector product  $|u\rangle\langle u|$, where the bra vector $\langle u|$ has the function of going in the inner product with the vector that you pass to the matrix, giving a complex scalar.
 Thus you remain with a scalar that multiplies the *ket* vector $|u\rangle$.
 Therefore, when we take the inner product of $\mathbf{u}$ with another vector $\mathbf{v}$ we get $\langle \mathbf{u},\mathbf{v}\rangle = \mathbf{u}^\dagger \mathbf{v}$, which is a complex scalar.